-This Pillar 3 Disclosure document has been prepared in accordance with the requirements of BIPRU chapter 11, as appropriate for a Group of the size and complexity of Manchester Building Society Group and in line with the Group's Board-approved Pillar 3 Disclosure Policy.
+This Pillar 3 Disclosure document has been prepared in accordance with the requirements of CRD IV, as appropriate for a Group of the size and complexity of Manchester Building Society Group and in line with the Group's Board-approved Pillar 3 Disclosure Policy.

-In the event that a user of this disclosure document should require further information, application should be made in writing to Chris Gee, Finance Director at 125 Portland Street, Manchester, M1 4QD.
+In the event that a user of this disclosure document should require further information, application should be made in writing to Chris Gee, Company Secretary at 125 Portland Street, Manchester, M1 4QD.